Viking River cruises dominates the European river cruise market, simply because it operates

 Waterways of the Czars (13-day cruise, early May to mid-October) from St. Petersburg (3-day stay on riverboat) via the Neva and Svir rivers, Lake Onega, Volga-Baltic Waterway, Rybinsk Resevoir, Volga River, and Moscow Canal to Moscow (3-stay stay on the riverboat).
 Ashore, attend dance and music performances, and aboard the guides share Russian and Soviet history and current affairs, cooking and Russian language classes.

 Mayfair (150p) and Omar El Kayam (160p) form the 4-night and 3-night cruise portions of a 12-day itinerary that includes Cairo for the Pyramids, Sphinx and Cairo Museum, a cruise along the Upper Nile for Luxor, Karnak, Edfu, and Kom Ombo and another just above the Aswan Dam on Lake Nassar for Abu Simbel and other temples.
+Viking Ra, Viking-owned and operated (48p) debuts as a completely rebuilt riverboat offering all two-room suites, now perhaps the most luxurious vessel on the Nile.

 Southeast & East Asia